-16 "For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.
+16"For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.

-"Indeed, God did not send the Son into the world to condemn the world but in order that the world might be saved through him world might be saved through him.
+17"Indeed, God did not send the Son into the world to condemn the world but in order that the world might be saved through him.